Worm Composting How-to

 Bedding Material (Carbon).
 Just like in a regular compost pile, it's important to maintain a balance of carbon and nitrogen inside your worm bin.
 The purpose of the bedding material is to provide a food source for the worms, to moderate moisture levels in the bin, to control odor, and to ensure good aeration.
 The bedding material for a worm bin is usually shredded newspaper or dry leaves.

-This 1/2 pound coir brick provides about 8 dry quarts of worm bedding.
+When rehydrated, this coir brick expands to about 10 dry quarts of worm bedding.

 To avoid odors and keep worms working efficiently, add a handful of this carbon-rich bedding material each time you add kitchen scraps.
 This is easy if you stockpile a few trash bags full of shredded paper or crushed dry leaves.
 To prevent matting, pieces should be no more than about 1-inch square, so if you're using paper from a shredder, you may need to chop it up into shorter lengths.
 Another good choice is Coir Worm Bedding, which comes in easy-to-use bricks.